tylerjwoodfin/remindmail/README.md

     - note that Gmail will _not_ work due to their security restrictions.
     - it's very bad practice to store your password in plaintext; for this reason, never sync this file.
     - always use a unique email address specifically for this, and _especially_ use a unique password.
-  - Your settings.json file should look similar to this example:
+  - your settings.json file should look similar to this example:

   ```
   {